 In Asia, the Cha-Ching cartoons continue to be broadcast on Cartoon Network, reaching over 31 million households every day.
 Cha-Ching content is also accessed online via the website and through digital channels including social media, with over 86 million views to date.

-- 1 Making health and financial security accessible > - acts of climate change > 5 Community engagement and investment > - 2 Stewarding the human impacts of climate change > - 6 Good governance and responsible business practices >

-3 Building social capital >
+- 1 Making health and financial security accessible > - 2 Stewarding the human impacts of climate change > - 3 Building social capital >